Maria-Inigo/XP-Farm-Katas/NOTES.md

 #### UAT 1.1
 - GIVEN the getNumberOfPages function
+- WHEN we enter a summary with a number of digits lower than 9
+- THEN the function result is the same number of pages

+#### UAT 1.2
+- GIVEN the getNumberOfPages function
-- WHEN we enter the number of digits in a summary
+- WHEN we enter a summary with a number of digits higher than 9
-- THEN the function should calculate the sum of ordered page numbers
+- THEN the function result is the sum of the consecutives numbers

 #### Pomodoro 1
 - ✅ Write the domain
 - ✅ Write the user stories and UATs
-- Write the test for 0 pages
+- ✅ Write the test for 0 and 1 pages
+- Write the test for 11 pages

+#### Pomodoro 2 (wasn't able to test)
+- Refactor tests:
+  - when the number is between 1 and 9 it sums 1 to the summary
+  - when the number is between 10 and 99 it sums 2 to the summary

+#### Pomodoro 3
+- Refactor tests:
+  - ✅ when the number is between 1 and 9 it sums 1 to the summary
+  - ✅ when the number is between 10 and 99 it sums 2 to the summary
+  - when the number is between 10 and 99 it sums 2 to the summary

+#### Pomodoro 4
+- Refactor tests:
+  - ✅ when the number is between 10 and 99 it sums 2 to the summary
+#### Tech debt
+- Use test each for more test cases